Noohi62/snapchatcare-noohi.com/README.md

-Thanks you for trusting me, it just a prank....;)
+Thank you for trusting me, it just a prank....;)